Softwarearum/Softwarearum/src/content/blog/adding-new-post.md

 ## Headings suggestions

-In the Astro Lane theme, the title of the post is the main heading (H1) of the post.
+In the Fiat Lux Labs theme, the title of the post is the main heading (H1) of the post.
 Therefore, it's recommended that you use H2 to H6 for the rest of the headings in your content for accessibility and SEO purposes.

 ## OG Image/Hero Image